-The visual arts program at Stamford is one of many avenues for our students to express themselves.
+The visual arts program at Stamford American International School is one of many avenues for our students to express themselves.
 We firmly believe that especially in such a diverse international environment, visual art lets students communicate and visualize in powerful ways beyond their native languages.
 Every year, students showcase their creativity on campus through phenomenal and engaging art exhibitions.